Super Mario Bros.: The Great Mission to Rescue Princess Peach!: Legacy

 The film is one of the two first based on a video game, along with Running Boy: Star Soldier's Secret, released the same day.
 It predates the live-action Super Mario Bros. film by seven years.
 It is the earliest isekai anime to involve a virtual video game world, and the earliest isekai anime to involve the protagonist being trapped in the virtual world of a video game.
 Because it involves Mario playing a video game that comes to life, it is an ancestor of the "trapped in a video game" subgenre of isekai anime.

 In July 2021, YouTuber Carnivol released a raw 16mm film scan on YouTube and announced that fan restoration group Kineko Video would restore it in 4K.
 The restoration was released on 16 April 2022.

-In 2023, nearly 40 years after The Great Mission to Rescue Princess Peach!, an animated film entitled The Super Mario Bros.
-Movie was released.
-It contains references to the 1986 anime film.
-The 2023 film grossed more than $1 billion, making it the highest-grossing film based on a video game.
+The Super Mario Bros.
+Movie (2023) contains references to the 1986 anime film, including a scene of Luigi interrupting Mario as he plays a classic game console.